stepanmonster/cmsc128-IndivProject_Niedes_Almonia/README.md

 # cmsc128-IndivProject_Niedes_Almonia

 # To-Do Web App
+The To-Do Web App can be accessed online at sgniedes.pythonanywhere.com

 ## Backend Chosen
 This project uses **Flask** (Python) as the backend framework with **SQLite** as the database, managed through **SQLAlchemy**.